HaeunM/peptide-imputation-inference/README.md

 The method involves regressing each column of `raw.pep` on both the `covariate` and the other columns of `raw.pep`.
 Each column of Y has many missing entries, even when used as a covariate in the regression problem.
 We use an algorithm called `scVAEIT', a variant of variational auto-encoder, which is a deep neural network tool that allows for flexible input and simultaneous estimation of the multi-response regression (Du et al. (2022)).

 Here, we provide version 0.2.0 of `scVAEIT`, which is the version used for the analysis in the paper Moon et al. (2024).
 For a general use, we recommend downloading the newest version of the code from the repository `jaydu1/scVAEIT`.
-We also provide a R wrapper function `R_wrapper_VAE.R`, written by Jin-Hong Du, to compile  `scVAEIT` in R. <b>Both the folder `scVAEIT` and the file `R_wrapper_VAE.R` should be located in the same directory with a pipeline code to make the code work.</b>
+We also provide a R wrapper function `R_wrapper_VAE.R`, written by Jin-Hong Du, to compile  `scVAEIT` in R. <b>Both the folder `scVAEIT` and the file `R_wrapper_VAE.R` should be located in the same directory with a pipeline code.</b>

 The `scVAEIT` requires setting up the python packages dependencies.
 Below are the versions that is used for the analysis in the paper.